sevu11/arch-server-script/README.md

 - [x] It will setup various HDD configuration (EXT4, BTRFS, LUKS)

 By default it will keep default locale settings.
-It's recommended to change these files.
+It's recommended to change these files (after install and rebooted).

 **/etc/locale.conf:**
 ```